carlosjhr64/thesis/REVIEW.md

 > Seriously!
 I nearly dropped out because of this here damn paper.

-For the case in which the force is proportional to a displacement `x` of the particle, the equation of motoin reads
+For the case in which the force is proportional to a displacement `x` of the particle, the equation of motion reads

     m(d²/dt²)x = -kx,   # 2.2

-where k is the proportionality constant.
+where `k` is the proportionality constant.
 This is the equation given to the mass on a spring problem, and thus `k` is often time called the spring constant.
 This is a second order linear differential equation, and therefore